AdobeDocs/analytics.en/help/analyze/reports-analytics/reports.md

 ---
 title: Reports
 description: The dimensions and metrics that Reports & Analytics uses for each report.
-feature: Reports and analytics
+feature: Reports & Analytics Basics
-role: "Business Practitioner, Administrator"
+role: Business Practitioner, Administrator
 ---

 # Reports